top of page

 The verb 'hector' has an intriguing etymology with origins in Greek mythology.
 It is derived from the name of the Trojan hero Hector, a prominent figure in the ancient epic poem 'The Iliad' by Homer.
 Hector was known for his bravery and valor in the Trojan War.
 However, the modern use of 'hector' has evolved to describe behavior that is quite the opposite of heroism.
 It now means to bully or intimidate someone, usually through aggressive or blustering behavior.
 The term 'hector' invokes the image of Hector's brother Paris, who was considered less honorable and more inclined toward deceit and manipulation.
 Over time, the name Hector became associated with bullying or domineering behavior, leading to the contemporary use of the verb 'hector' to describe such actions.

-Quiz: Find the meaning of hector
+Quiz: Find the meaning of the verb hector:

 Try Again!